Hive

 Mental health support in the community

-Hive provides individual and group support to people to improve their mental well-being and connections with the community.
+Hive provides group support to people to improve their mental well-being and connections with the community.

 We aim to provide an easily accessible and safe space for people to reconnect, learn new skills, develop healthy routines, and share lived experiences.